rtyner/mkdocs/docs/Tech/Azure AZ-900.md

 * PaaS
   * Includes infrastructure
   * Middleware
-	Tools
   * Supports the complete web app lifecycle
   * Avoids software license hell
 * SaaS
   * Includes IaaS and PaaS
   * Provides a managed service
-			§ Gmail, stripe, quickbooks
+  * Gmail, stripe, quickbooks
   * Pay an access fee to use
   * No maintenance and latest features
 * Serverless
   * You don’t manage any servers
   * Azure Functions

 #### Azure Marketplace

 * Apps, VMs, templates, services

 #### Cloud Architect Models

 * Private - Azure on your own hardware
   * Services within the cloud are only offered to select users
   * Complete control of infra
   * Benefits of public cloud
   * Better security and privacy
   * Organizations IT is responsible for the cloud, not MS
 * Public
   * No purchase of HW
   * Low monthly fees
   * Accessed from anywhere
 * Hybrid
   * Private + Public
   * Avoids disruptions and outages
   * Regulatory

 ### Azure Architecture